gem5bootcamp/lps2024/slides/02-Using-gem5/11-multisim.md

 If this is not set gem5 will default to consume all available threads.
 We **strongly** recommend setting this value to avoid overconsuming your system's resources.
+Put this line near the top of your configuration script.

 ---